 This website is the intellectual property of the Birmingham Back Pain Clinic.
 The content of this website may not be reproduced without express, written permission from the Clinic Director.

 All copyright, trademarks, design rights, patents and other intellectual property rights (registered and unregistered) in and on the Birmingham Back Pain Clinic website and all content (including applications) located on the site shall remain vested in the Clinic or it's licensors (which includes other users).
 You may not copy, reproduce, republish, disassemble, decompile, reverse engineer, download, post, broadcast, transmit, make available to the public, or otherwise use this website content in any way except for your own personal, non-commercial use.
 You also agree not to adapt, alter or create a derivative work from any content on this website except for your own personal, non-commercial use.
 Any other use of the content of this website requires the prior written permission of the Clinic Director.

-During the COVID-19 pandemic, the clinic will not be operating at its usual capacity and there will be extended periods of complete closure, which may commence at very short notice.
+During emergencies, such as the COVID-19 pandemic, the clinic will not be operating at its usual capacity and there will be extended periods of complete closure, which may commence at very short notice.
 These may not reflect the advertised opening times.
 Appointments can only be attended by patients who have received all eligible doses of COVID-19 vaccine.
 Birmingham Back Pain Clinic also maintains a compulsory face mask policy.